Moon used a ‘Honey Trap’, a beautiful woman, to ensnare Sam Park’s very rich grandfather. Sam’s uncle explains what happened to the Choi family.

 In the Japanese article the names of Mr. Choi Soon-yeong’s two older sisters, Soon-shil and Soon-wha, were mixed up in a few places.
 This has been corrected in the above text.
 Soon-shil was the elder sister.
 Soon-shil was arrested in July 1955.
 This is confirmed in various newspaper and magazine reports.
 It would seem that Soon-shil, a student at Yonsei University, was held against her will for three days by Moon when he was trying to coerce her to stay in his church.
 (Professor Kim Jeong-ok of Ewha University confirms that a female student from Yonsei was held against her will.)

-Soon-wha moved to the US in 1964 and was known in the UC there.
+Soon-wha moved to the US in 1964 where she was known in the UC as Annie Choi.
 Her son, Sam Park, was born in Washington, DC, on January 28, 1966.
 That was nine months after Mr. Moon’s extended visit to Washington, DC.

 Dr. Myeong-hwan Tahk can be seen in another interview on video: LINK